ABOUT ESSENTIAL OILS

-HOW ESSENTIAL OILS ARE EXTRACTED
+EXTRACTING ESSENTIAL OILS

 A single drop of an essential oil can be potent enough to have powerful health benefits.
 Microdroplets of oils are stored within a plant’s glands.
 After these droplets are diffused through the gland walls, they spread out over the plant’s surface and then evaporate, filling the air with a pleasant aroma.

 Plants with the strongest scents are usually found in tropical regions where there are higher temperatures, which causes plants to produce more biogenic volatile organic compounds while also extending the growing period throughout which their fragrant compounds are generated.
 Typically, it takes many pounds of plant material to produce a small amount of essential oil.
 In the case of Rose Oil, 65 pounds of rose petals are required to make only 15 mL of oil.